View

 Why Is a Design System Important?

 The impact of a design system is twofold.
 Firstly, it helps create a unified design language (across everything from spacing and colour palettes to your style guide and iconography) which leads to a cohesive digital experience.
-It also ensures every interaction with your product is familiar and coherent, making your software not just functional, but delightful to use.
+It also ensures every interaction with your product is familiar and coherent, making your software functional and delightful to use.

 Design systems supercharge your UI design and development efforts.
 With a library of UI component building blocks at your design team's disposal, crafting consistent interfaces becomes a swift, straightforward task composed of carefully designed templates.